Happy New Year to you all! We hope you had a wonderful Christmas!

 There is still the expectation that winter uniform should be worn, which consists of a shirt and a tie, so please could we ask that you make sure your child comes in with one (named).

-We would like to invite all Year 4 pupils to wear their PE Kits to school every Tuesday.
-Pupils will have a PE lesson each week.
-For reasons of safety and personal hygiene, it is important that they are appropriately dressed for the P.E. activities.
-Children are encouraged to wear black shorts and or jogging bottoms; their school or black jumper / zip-up jacket; their house coloured PE t-shirt or plain white is also acceptable.
+P.E.
+Kit: It is important that they are appropriately dressed for the P.E. activities.
+Children are encouraged to wear black shorts and or jogging bottoms; their school hoody/jumper; their house coloured PE t-shirt.
 Please ensure that your child has appropriate footwear.
 At this time, all games will be held outdoors, therefore, trainers are essential to ensure your child can take part in all activities safely.

 Additional safety precautions during PE: